 Here are some of the substitutes that I still swear by today.
-I notice when I veer away from these items and start incorporating processed sugars and flours into my diet, I gain weight and the “pregnant belly” comes back.
+I notice when I veer away from these items and start incorporating processed sugars and flours into my diet, I gain weight and the “bloated belly” comes back.
 I also notice a shift in my energy.

 - Breakfast (Every Day)

 - LaClare Farms

 - Stick to goat cheeses if you can’t give up cheese.
 They’re easier to digest and have more nutrition.
 I love this brand!